avto-dev/open-rpc-docs-builder-docker/CONTRIBUTING.md

 - Create PR with your `Dockerfile` contents into new branch with name `image-*`
 - Create PR into `master` branch with your image tag description (`README.md`) and changes description (`CHANGELOG.md`)

 > Do not forget update version value into `Dockerfile` label!
+> Update `EXAMPLES_VERSION` variable in actions if you version need it

 Thank you for your suggestions!